NVIDIA/cuda-quantum/docs/sphinx/quick_start.rst

 Python
 -------

-To install the latest stable release of the CUDA Quantum Python API:
+If you want to develop CUDA Quantum applications using Python, install the latest stable release of the CUDA Quantum Python API:

 .. code-block:: console